 The vast majority of water main repair work takes only 1 day to start, and to complete as well.
 The exception is if a DEP inspection is required, or if your water line is larger than 2″.
 Another exception to the work taking more than 1 day is if the DOT issues a permit with limited work hours.
 For an experienced water main contractor, repair work is routine and follows a set protocol.
 This includes the restoration process for disturbed finished surfaces.
 Your disturbed roadway and cement is usually restored the very next day.

-How much should a Water Main Repair Cost?
+The 5 Variables of How Much a Water Main Repair Costs

 First and foremost understand that there are always cost variables when it comes to water main repair work.
 With that said, the typical price range for a repair on a line of 2″ or smaller is between $2,800.00 and $3,800.00.
 Manhattan repair work (like everything in Manhattan) will cost more, and is priced on a case-by-case basis.